People helping animals, animals helping people…we are all “helpers of our farm”.

 We have some great programs we would like to add and your donations and grants help us get closer to our goals.
 Your contribution makes a difference!

 We have many opportunities for volunteers to get involved in what is happening at HOOF.
-This is a big operation and your help makes us a success.
-We are believers in people and working together to achieve something for the good of all: rescue animals, you, me, the members of our community.
+This is a busy operation and your help makes us a success.
+We are believers in people and working together to achieve something for the good of all: animals, our environment, you, me, the members of our community.
 Discover a hidden talent that may change your view on your self worth, you’re valuable and you have a chance to impact the community you live in!

 From the Organization’s Leader